bobby-brennan/making-a-web-service/Serverless.md

 ## Set up e-mail
 We'll use gmail to manage email.

-Sign up for Google Apps for Work: https://gsuite.google.com/index.html
+Sign up for G Suite:
+https://gsuite.google.com/index.html

 Google will ask you to verify that you own the domain you registered on Route 53.